Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,37.1,45.26.md

 ### Transcript

-> you were like a little bit late - three
+> you were like a little bit late - three too early - three it's like a Christmas